What is the Guarantee of Origin?

 The scheme provides a framework for tracking the origin of renewable electricity and low-emissions products.
 This ensures their production and consumption are accurately accounted for.

-- Product GO (PGO) certificates
+- Product Guarantee of Origin (PGO) certificates

-- Renewable Electricity GO (REGO) certificates.
+- Renewable Electricity Guarantee of Origin (REGO) certificates.

 The GO Register will show participant, profile and facility data and information about certificates once available.
+Learn more about the GO Register.

 Who can participate

-Australian businesses involved in renewable electricity generation and storage, and hydrogen production via electrolysis, will be able to participate in the scheme.
 Over time, it will expand to include new industries, including hydrogen produced by other pathways, biomethane, low-carbon liquid fuels and green metals.

 Our role

-We will administer the GO Scheme by:
+We administer the GO Scheme by:

 - registering participants, profiles and facilities